OLUWAMUYIWA/field_gleanings/crc.md

->"The reader should note the similarity between polynomial arithmetic and multiple-precision arithmetic (Section 4.3.1), where the radix b is substituted for x.
+>"The reader should note the similarity between polynomial arithmetic and multiple-precision arithmetic, where the radix b is substituted for x.
 The chief difference is that the coefficient u_k of x^k in polynomial arithmetic bears little or no relation to its neighboring coefficients x^{k-1} [and x^{k+1}], so